People's Park Complex: Residential Lift Breakdowns

+Renovation

+People's Park Complex's food centre underwent repairs and redecoration work from 1 April 2023 to 30 June 2023.

 Architecture

 In 1967, following the break-up of Malayan Architects Co-Partnership, William Lim set up Design Partnership (now known as DP Architects) with Tay Kheng Soon and Koh Seow Chuan.
 In its first year, the firm was successful with its architectural proposal for People's Park Complex.

 The People's Park Complex is a large mixed-use development, consisting of offices and apartments above a podium of shopping space.
 The complex was envisioned as "a new nucleus within the whole fabric of the city core", and was designed to revitalise one of the most populated and traditional enclaves in post-independent Singapore.
 Being a "people's shopping centre", the complex is strategically located in one of the most populous areas in Singapore's central business district.

 The architecture of the complex scored several firsts in Singapore.
-Its name as well as the block of flats was the closest to Le Corbusier's ideal of high-rise living, as expressed in his Marseilles Unité d'Habitation, both in concept and in form.
+Its name as well as the block of flats was the closest to Le Corbusier's ideal of high-rise living, as expressed in his Marseille Unité d'Habitation, both in concept and in form.

 The building's main tower accommodates a variety of apartment sizes, and access to them is independent of the shopping centre at the podium.
 Its 25 levels have been nicknamed "streets in the air", a development of the Corbusian ideal, and are intended to offer convenient spots for social interaction and intermingling.
 Design Partnership added verticals to the building's roof, enhancing the visual impact of the residential block.
 The roof-level common area contains shared amenities, like a crèche and open-air play space, built for communal use.

 The shopping centre incorporates the first "city room" or atrium in Singapore, a concept that was pioneered by several Japanese architects under the Metabolist Movement in the 1960s.
 When Japanese architect Fumihiko Maki visited the site during construction, he exclaimed "But we theorised and you people are getting it built!".
 The shops in the shopping mall surround the large internal "city room", which consists of two multi-storey interlocking atriums, where a large number of "turn-over shops" and kiosks are located.
 The "city room" serves to retain the busy character of Chinatown.

 The original exterior finish of the People's Park Complex was exposed raw concrete, in keeping with the Brutalist architectural style.
 This was also manifested in the design of the tower and podium, and the circular portholes topping off the residential building.
 Today, the building's façade has been painted over in shades of green and maroon.